gan237/walcyrie/README.md

 # PPoPP 2016 Artefact

 This artefact is for **The Virtues of Conflict: Analysing Modern Concurrency** accepted for PPoPP 2016.
+The paper is accessible from http://dl.acm.org/citation.cfm?id=2851165.
+The artefact also houses our PPoPP'16 presentation sources.

 ##Instructions